nakira974/neo-c/README.md

 From version 1.3.0 Default is unsafe mode.

 From version 1.3.1 multiple result values and exception bug has been fixed.

+From version 1.3.2 type name limits was exteneded. some case , it occured problem.(segmentation fault)

 # Language specifications